cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 ![Blueprint Composer topology]({{< img "ui/composer/sidepane.png" >}})

-## Inputs & Outputs
+## Inputs & Outputs tab
 The inputs & outputs page contains an option to add inputs and outputs to a blueprint.yaml.
-The ‘Name’ field is mandatory and must be unique, description is optional, and the value could be filled or be left empty.
+The ‘Name’ field is mandatory and must be unique, description and value are optional.  <br />

 To add another field, click the ‘+’ button on the right.
 To delete an entered field, press the trashcan icon.

 ![Blueprint Composer inputs]({{< img "ui/composer/inputs-outputs.png" >}})

-## Definitions
+## Definitions tab
 In the definitions section you can define new inline types, plugins, and relationships to be used in your blueprints.

 ### Inline Types